macs-h/326_individual/etude05/README.md

 # Étude 05 - Poker Hands

-## Current Version: 2.1.1
+## Current Version: 2.1.2
 ### Changes
-* Invalides a deck that has multiple whitespaces as separators between any two sets of cards.
+* Invalides a deck that has multiple occurences of the same separators between any two sets of cards.

 ## Installation Instructions